 Job Outlook and Salary Statistics

-These professionals and other photographers were expected to see a 3% employment growth from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
-Such a slow rate of growth might be a result of digital photography equipment becoming more accessible to the masses, and therefore businesses may have their own employees use cameras instead of hiring professional photographers, per the BLS.
+These professionals and other photographers were expected to see a 6% decline in employment from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
+Such a decline might be a result of digital photography equipment becoming more accessible to the masses, and therefore businesses may have their own employees use cameras instead of hiring professional photographers, per the BLS.

 Although a bachelor's degree is not required to begin a career, a photojournalism degree is ideal preparation for a career in photography.
 In addition to working for a publication, photojournalism graduates can work as freelance photographers or commercial photographers.
-Jobs for all types of photographers were expected to grow by just 3% from 2014 to 2024, and salaries varied depending on the type of work and the employer.
+Jobs for all types of photographers were expected to decline by 6% from 2018 to 2028, and salaries varied depending on the type of work and the employer.